SnapInteractive/mergeatron/README.md

 To configure Mergeatron copy the `config.sample.js` file to `config.js` in the same directory.
 The settings you will need to change are:

- * `mongo` - This is the connection string to use for mongo.
-For more information on this see the [mongojs](https://github.com/gett/mongojs) documentation.
+ * `db` - This contains the database provider you wish to use and any connection information for it.
+For more information on the drivers user: [mongojs](https://github.com/gett/mongojs), [mysql](https://npmjs.org/package/mysql).
+ * `db.type` - Either "mongo" for MongoDB or "mysql" for MySQL..
+ * `db.auth` - An object containing `user`, `pass`, `host`, and `port` options for logging into the database.
+All must be provided.
+ * `db.database` - The name of the database that Mergeatron should use.
  * `plugins_dir` - This is the directory where the plugins live.
 Chances are you won't need to change this.

 Mergeatron comes with multiple different plugins you can opt to use.
 By default any plugin found in your `config.js` will be included and run.
 If you want to disable a certain plugin you can either remove it or add `enabled: false` to that plugins configuration.